I’m sure I’ll take some flack for this, so in the spirit of saying something controversial to promote discussion here we go.

 Actually mostly development teams are not the major issue as they work fine, the problems lie mostly with the inability of many organisations to understand the what and why they are building what they are building, what is value for them, so the product space.

 Or even their inability to be able to get code out of the door due to red tape, poor environments and relationships, so the DevOps space.

-At times you really have to pick your fights and a hard-line broad brush approach to Scrum can be painful, so in the cases I use ideal days initially, remember you can still relatively size using ideal days anyway, it’s just less, well alien.
+At times you really have to pick your fights and a hard-line broad brush approach to Scrum can be painful, so in the cases I use estimate at the task level in hours initially, remember you can still relatively size using these types of estimates anyway ….”if that was 8 hours is this twice as big” …. it’s just less, well alien.

 If as many people fear the estimates become promises and end up in Gantt charts and then become a failure to deliver to plan, then use it to your advantage.
 A strong example of why you can’t plan in contexts that involve knowledge work, mostly people are reasonable, well mostly, and they get eventually that you can’t be accurate with estimates for things you have never done before.

 But honestly, Story points are a fight for later, sometimes.

 So don’t just blindly use them and obviously the same goes for all our agile tools and techniques, context is indeed king.

 1 I’m talking about knowledge work here, there are times when you are doing something simple and obvious that you can predict and you can therefore plan out upfront and its entirely the right thing to do.

 2 Systems Thinking Approach to Implementing Kanban: https://www.linkedin.com/pulse/statik-systems-thinking-approach-implementing-kanban-david-anderson